 What happens to all this plastic waste in the ocean?

 Plastic usually degrades very slowly, by breaking down into smaller components and eventually into CO2, water, and other inorganic compounds.
 This last step is referred to as biodegrading and is carried out by microorganisms.

 Different plastics degrade at different rates, depending on the environmental conditions.
 In the ocean, the chemical and mechanical effect of the sun, wind and waves breaks down plastic into increasingly smaller fragments, even down to polymers, but plastic rarely degrades completely (biodegrades) because few microorganisms are able to metabolise these polymers and even when they can, they do so very slowly.

 And these plastic fragments have turned out to be key to the impact of plastic in the natural environment.
 Fragments smaller than 5 millimetres are called microplastics and those smaller than tens of nanometers are called nanoplastics.
-The oceans are littered with more than 5 trillion of these plastic fragments.
+The oceans are littered with more than 5 trillion of these plastic fragments (despite wastewater plants being able to filter a substantial amount).
 They are generated by the breakup of larger pieces of plastic, as noted above, and they also come from microbeads found in cosmetics (only a few countries have banned these), from washing synthetic clothes (which release microfibers), and from nurdles (the plastic pellets used in industry to make plastic products and that are accidentally released into the environment).
 Other sources of microplastic are still being investigated.

 Why is this a problem?